Automattic/antiscroll/README.md

-# Antiscroll: cross-browser native OSX Lion scrollbars
+# Antiscroll: cross-browser native OS X Lion scrollbars

 Antiscroll fixes a fundamental problem JavaScript UI developers commonly face: how do I customize scrollbars so that they get out of the way (for example, for